mhoennig/hs.hsadmin.ng/doc/rbac.md

 As far as possible, we are using the same terms as defined in the RBAC standard, for our function names though, we chose more expressive names.

 In RBAC, subjects can be assigned to roles, roles can be hierarchical and eventually have assigned permissions.
-A permission allows a specific operation (e.g. view or edit) on a specific (business-) object.
+A permission allows a specific operation (e.g. SELECT or UPDATE) on a specific (business-) object.

 You can find the entity structure as a UML class diagram as follows: